 In June 2013 Jorge was appointed by the President of the 68th Session of the United Nations General Assembly, H.E.
 John W. Ashe, as his Senior Advisor for sustainable development and the post 2015 development agenda.
 In that capacity he was instrumental in preparing the ground for the process of negotiations leading to the September 2015 Summit that will agree on a new set of Sustainable Development Goals.

-Jorge currently serves as Senior Programme Management Officer at the United Nations Environment Programme's (UNEP) New York's Office.
+Jorge currently serves as Director of the Governance Affairs Office at the United Nations Environment Programme (UNEP).

 Jorge Laguna-Celis is author of numerous columns and publications on issues related to international affairs and sustainable development.
 His latest book, entitled "From Rio+20 to a New Development Agenda: Building a Bridge to a Sustainable Future", was published in 2014 by Routledge.
 He holds a BA in International Relations from El Colegio de México, Mexico City, and an MA in International Trade from the Institut d’Etudes Politiques (Sciences-Po) Paris, where he was an Eiffel scholar.
 Jorge is a national of Mexico.